About The Cambridge Theatre:

-Compared to many of the aged institutions surrounding it The Cambridge Theatre is a relative baby in the West End theatre world.
-When the theatre opened in 1930 it included beautiful interior design by architects Wimperis, Simpson & Guthrie, which has been carefully restored more recently.
+Compared to other theatres surrounding it, The Cambridge Theatre is relatively young for a West End theatre.
+It was opened in 1930 it included beautiful interior design by architects Wimperis, Simpson & Guthrie, which has been carefully restored more recently.

 The first productions to grace the Cambridge Theatre stage was André Charlot's Masquerade in 1930.
 Deborah Kerr made her stage debut at the Cambridge alongside Edith Evans in Heartbreak House in 1942, while Audrey Hepburn also trod the boards as part of the cast of Sauce Piquant in 1950.